websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/product-attachments.md

 1. Click _Publish_ when finished.

-Customers can download the product attachment when browsing for products on the Catalogs page.
-The attachment is located towards the bottom in the _Product Details_ widget.
+Customers can download the product attachment when browsing products in a catalog.

 ![Product attachment is located inside the product details widget.](./product-attachments/images/03.png)

-## Commerce 2.1
+## Commerce 2.1 and Below

 1. Navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Products_.
 1. Click on a product.